 The poem below was awarded a “Highly Commended” at Torbay Festival of Poetry in October 2016, and was read at the Fountain Poets’ November 2016 meeting.

 The poem below was published in the Poetry Space 2014 anthology “For Want of a Better Word”, and was read at the Fountain Poets’ December 2014 meeting.
+It has also featured on Glastonbury FM.

 It’s Advent in Morrisons